mrrusof/snippets/java/oca8/ch5/README.md

 }
 ```

+## Recap: Rules 6, 7, 8

+An interface that extends another that defines a default method may
+take one of three actions.

+1. Inherit the default method.
+2. Override the default method with another default declaration (rule 6)
+3. Hide the default method with an abstract declaration (rule 7)

+TODO: rule 8

+## Multiple inheritance

+TODO: default methods
+TODO: interface fields

 ## Study

 - The 5 conditions for overriding
 - The 5 conditions for hiding
 - What method is called when method is overriden / hidden.
 - What variable is accessed when variable is hidden.
-- The 8 rules that govern interfaces
+- The 7 rules that govern interfaces